Omatita/groups-for-code/README.md

 - **Intuitive Interface:** Seamlessly integrates with VS Code, offering a user-friendly experience.

 ## Installation
-1. Search for "groups fro code" and click Install.
+1. Search for "groups for code" and click Install.
 2. Once installed, the extension is ready to use.

 ## Usage